 Reducing carbon emissions

 Without glyphosate, farmers would need to rely heavily on plowing (or what is known as tillage), a weed control technique that turns over the soil.
 This process increases fuel consumption and causes soil disruption, releasing greenhouse gases like carbon into the atmosphere.

 How Is Glyphosate Used?

 There is no single approach in the fight to protect crops.
 Farmers today use many tools - from digital technologies like sensors and satellite imagery that provide essential data analytics, to hybrid and genetically modified seeds, to precision equipment and crop protection products like herbicides.
-Used together, these solutions can be highly effective.
-When battling weeds, farmers use data gathered from digital tools to precisely apply herbicides where and when they are needed, and in just the right amount.
+Used together, these solutions can be highly effective and help farmers apply just the right amount of the herbicides.